relaymesh/githook/README.md

 - **GitLab**: Groups and subgroups
 - **Bitbucket**: Workspaces

-During OAuth onboarding, Githooks fetches available namespaces and allows users to select which ones to grant access to.
+During OAuth onboarding, githook fetches available namespaces and allows users to select which ones to grant access to.

 ### Drivers